isabella232/katacoda-scenarios-8/high-availability-lab/step5.md

 `select * from users;`{{execute}}

-With CL = QUORUM, the read and write were successful.
+With CL=QUORUM, the read and write were successful.